 Here’s what you must understand about reviews:

-Reviews aren’t meant to be a conversation between an author and a reviewer, but between a reviewer (reader) and other readers.
+While authors can certainly learn from reviews, reviews aren’t primarily meant to be a conversation between an author and a reviewer, but between a reviewer (reader) and other readers.

 If you disrupt that little ecosystem some people will react very poorly to it.
 And the reviewer who said whatever it is that you don’t like won’t pay the price – you will.

 If someone says something false or negative, just let it roll off you, rise above it.
 You can’t please everyone.
 There will be other reviews, which will be positive, and factually correct.
 Enjoy those and just ignore the others.

 Negative reviews may not even hurt your sales.

 Many people are going to look at your book page, and the book’s reviews.